 Before you start worrying about what you can and cannot afford to buy, consider what you should get rid of.
 Dated, worn, or damaged items could be doing the look of your home a disservice, and if they’re non-essential, removing them can give your home a clean slate.
-One of the worst offenders common in rental apartments is vertical blinds.
-Or how about those not-so-stylish college posters you’ve been holding on to?
-Let go, or at least put them in storage.

 Set Up Sales Alerts

 If you’re dead-set on something that’s out of your price range, try to buy it on sale.
 You can use ShopStyle to set a sale alert for products from literally hundreds of major brands; just enter your search filters or terms and press the pink “Add Sale Alert” button and you’ll be emailed when the item goes on sale.
 Retailers like Overstock, Amazon, and Macy’s will also alert you when something goes on sale or returns after being out of stock.

 You can find cord concealers on Amazon for just $15.
 Hiding unsightly cords and wires by the TV or lighting fixtures will go a long way in making your home look effortlessly clean and organized.